pgiardiniere/personal-site/src/lib/posts/draft-initial-release.md

   <li>Server Side Rendering (SSR) is server-rendered dynamically - each time a client requests a resource, the server builds (i.e. renders) the page and responds to the request with the newly-built content.</li>
 </ul>

+TODO: edit this - this is not entirely correct.

+See the [page-options](https://kit.svelte.dev/docs/page-options) first sentence and the relevant linked glossary page on [prerendering](https://kit.svelte.dev/docs/glossary#prerendering).

+If your build strategy is SSG: then it's "prerendering"

+If your build strategy is SSR: then it's just "rendering"

 **So in the context of SvelteKit:** When you see `csr` and `ssr` used together, generally folks are referring to where the javascript is running (on the client vs on the server).
 In contrast, SSG and SSR refer to different build intervals/strategies for distributing server-side rendered content.
 </Callout>